-(iii) check the behavior of the pipeline and archive calculated QC parameters by generating and inspecting the QC plots from each night.
-We will pull from the database a number of critical QC parameters such as:

-- Our defined constraints on a tile by tile basis seeing and transparency.
-For the period P81, P83 and P89 we require on detector seeing $\leq 0.8$ and clear conditions, while the P85 and P87 the seeing is not specified. - Quality of the pipeline reduction to detect for example frames where the sky subtraction is not satisfactory, frames suffering from extreme bias offsets, etc. - The ellipticity for all stellar objects will be calculated as a quality control parameter in the pipeline.
+- (i) check master frames used - (ii) check random reduced tiles logging in the VDFS VISTA Science Archive.
+The exact number of tiles will be determined by the frequency with which problems occur during the first year of the survey and the verification rate will be adjusted during the following years.
+We select a pipeline reduced tile to be the a basic QC element for our Survey because the raw data contain strong instrument signatures (i.e. gradients and patterns before the flat fielding) that might mask real artifacts.
+Our examination aims to discover unusable data due to for example to artifacts and strange patterns produced by the detector, moon ghosts, trailed frames, etc. Some of these have highly irregular pattern and are hard to be detected by the automated tools.
+Some calibration frames will be also checked.
+The raw data will be inspected only to trace problems. - (iii) check the behavior of the pipeline and archive calculated QC parameters by generating and inspecting the QC plots from each night.
+We will pull from the database a number of critical QC parameters such as: - Our defined constraints on a tile by tile basis seeing and transparency.
+For the period P81, P83 and P89 we require on detector seeing ≤ 0.8 and clear conditions, while the P85 and P87 the seeing is not specified. - Quality of the pipeline reduction to detect for example frames where the sky subtraction is not satisfactory, frames suffering from extreme bias offsets, etc. - The ellipticity for all stellar objects will be calculated as a quality control parameter in the pipeline.
 The measured values should be around or less than 0.1.
 It is possible to have elongated images, especially at high airmass, these will be removed. - The limiting magnitude or the depth of the tiles.
-The expected single epoch limiting magnitude and $\sigma$ in the Ks band are the same for Bulge and Disk (Figs. 3 and 4).
+The expected single epoch limiting magnitude and σ in the Ks band are the same for Bulge and Disk (Figs. 3 and 4).
 We will not apply any specific depth cuts to the observations, since all frames can contribute the depth in the stack images.
 But, we are expecting to eliminate a number of frames that are taken in conditions of very bright sky (usually a few percent) in order to keep the quality. - Photometric zero point.
 Since we are asking for "clear" and "thin" conditions we will use the computed zero point for each frame, relative to the mean value for the corresponding filter as an indicator of how much cloud extinction is there.
-Since the goal is to search for variable stars using the image-subtraction method the variation of the photometric zero point should lie within 0.2 mag of the mean value.

-• and others as appropriate and necessary

-(iv) Report regularly to the rest of the QC team and to the Management team.
+Since the goal is to search for variable stars using the image-subtraction method the variation of the photometric zero point should lie within 0.2 mag of the mean value. - and others as appropriate and necessary - (iv) visually inspect all the reduced ZYJHKs images taken during the first year, in order to identify, e.g., poor sky subtraction, etc. - (v) Report regularly to the rest of the QC team and to the Management team.